 Fresh milk continues to be one of the most highly requested food items for needy children.
 Without Rachel's Table assistance, agencies do not have the means to provide milk for the children.

-The Children's Milk Fund provides 715 gallons of milk every week to children at 22 social service agencies.
+The Children's Milk Fund provides at least 715 gallons of milk every week to children at 21 social service agencies.
 Milk is not regularly donated to Rachel's Table and the Worcester Country Food Bank.
 The Children's Milk Fund is the only regular source of donated milk in the area, and is the only program of its kind.The milk is used within the agency or given to the child's family to use at home.
-Increasing milk prices make this program more important than ever!
+The more money we raise, the more milk we buy!

 Coupled with on-going food donations, fresh milk provides these hungry children with a nutritious and balanced diet.
 The purchased milk is funded by grants as well as by community and individual donations.
 Through the use of a local dairy, the milk is distributed to hungry individuals who receive it in a way that promotes dignity and respect.

-In 2012, the Children's Milk Fund provided milk for about 35,000 children.
+In 2015, the Children's Milk Fund provided milk for more than 14,000 individual children (these children received milk throughout the year).
 With current economic conditions, more children need our help.
 Many families go to food pantries just to get milk.

 Other programs supported by Rachel's Table